jxy-s/vfdynf/README.md

 appverif DynFault ... -for TARGET ... [-with [TEST.]PROPERTY=VALUE ...]
 ```

+## Fault Injection

-"Dynamic Fault Injection" (DynFault) is a replacement for "Low Resource Simulation"
+"Dynamic Fault Injection" (DynFault) is a replacement for "Low Resource
-(LowRes) tests.
-LowRes is a probability-based (randomized) fault injection.
+Simulation" (LowRes) tests.
+LowRes is a probability-based (randomized) fault
-In contrast, DynFault tracks stack hashes when determining where to inject faults.
+injection.
+In contrast, DynFault tracks stack hashes when determining where to
-This provides better coverage when simulating low resource scenarios.
-DynFault
+inject faults.
+This provides better coverage when simulating low resource
-injects failures for wait, heap, virtual memory, registry, file, event, section,
+scenarios.
+DynFault injects failures for wait, heap, virtual memory, registry,
-and OLE string APIs.
+file, event, section, and OLE string APIs.
 These are the same APIs as LowRes.

 The ability to exclude modules in LowRes is limited.
-DynFault, in contrast, enables
+DynFault, in contrast,
-you to exclude stacks containing symbols matched by a set of regular expressions.
+enables you to exclude stacks containing symbols matched by a set of regular
+expressions.
 Why is this helpful?
-I'll provide an example, which was the impetus for me reversing
+I'll provide an example, which was the impetus
-the undocumented parts of verifier to implement this library.
+for me reversing the undocumented parts of verifier to implement this library.
-[MSVC implemented debug iterators][msvc.dbgit] which are valuable to identify bugs but
+[MSVC implemented debug iterators][msvc.dbgit] which are valuable to identify
-break `noexcept` contracts.
-For example, the default `std::string` constructor is marked
+bugs but break `noexcept` contracts.
+For example, the default `std::string`
-`noexcept` but with debug iterators enabled an allocation could occur within it and throw
+constructor is marked `noexcept` but with debug iterators enabled an allocation
-an exception.
-The cpp exception handling then can't locate a handler past `noexcept`.
-The
+could occur within it and throw an exception.
+The cpp exception handling then
+can't locate a handler past `noexcept`.
+The contract is such that if an
-contract is such that if an exception would cross that boundary the implementation should
+exception would cross that boundary the implementation should terminate the
-terminate the program.
-Hopefully you can see the problem with the limited functionality
+program.
+Hopefully you can see the problem with the limited functionality of
-of LowRes (you can't use it with debug iterators).
+LowRes (you can't use it with debug iterators).
 To solve this DynFault has a
 property that allows you to define a list of regular expressions.
-When DynFault encounters
+When DynFault
-a stack matching any expression in this list, that stack hash is excluded from fault
+encounters a stack matching any expression in this list, that stack hash is
-injection.
-As an example, this regular expression tries to isolate stacks containing
+excluded from fault injection.
+As an example, this regular expression tries to
-`std::basic_string`'s default constructor:
+isolate stacks containing `std::basic_string`'s default constructor:

 ```
 \s.*!.*_Alloc_proxy<.*>\s.*!std::basic_string<.*>::basic_string<.*>\s